Orville P. and Sarah Chubb House: Description

 The house is a Greek Revival design, with brick made from clay quarried near Buffalo Lake.
 It originally contained three rooms, but another room was added in 1930 and another section was added in 1935.
 The second floor contains two bedrooms, a small child's room, and a bathroom.
 The house was acquired in 1992 by the Martin County Preservation Association.
 It is the oldest brick house still standing in Fairmont.

 The Chubb House is one of southwestern Minnesota's few extant examples of the Greek Revival style.
 The small, 1 1/2-story house was constructed of reddish-brown brick made locally in the first kiln erected at Fairmont.
 The basement was constructed of large fieldstones and lake boulders held together with mortar.
-The mortar was scored around each rock on both the inside and outside of the foundation.
+The mortar was scored around each rock on both the inside and outside the foundation.

 History

 Orville Paterson Chubb was born in Michigan in 1830, attended Cincinnati Medical College, and married Sarah E. Gorton.
 When the American Civil War started, he enlisted in the Army and served in the Fifth Michigan Regiment in its medical corps.
 After the war ended, he came to Martin County in fall 1865 to seek land available to retired Civil War soldiers.
 Representing himself and other officers, he purchased the townsite where Fairmont was eventually plotted.
-In 1866 Chubb moved to Minnesota with his wife Sarah and daughter Lottie.
+In 1866, Chubb moved to Minnesota with his wife Sarah and daughter Lottie.
 He and other town founders planned the town of Fairmont and began building homes and businesses.

 A few months after their move to Fairmont, in an effort to stimulate the development of the town site, Chubb and fellow Michigan officer Colonel Lounsberry established a brickyard on the southwestern side of Buffalo Lake, about 2 mi north of the Chubb House.
 Because the clay was believed to contain too much lime to make durable brick, the brickyard was short-lived.
 The Chubb House was the first brick house to be built in the county and is the only building still standing which was made from brick from the Chubb-Lounsberry kiln.

 The Chubb House was constructed by John R. Dalton, an Irish-born mason who had homesteaded in Martin County in 1866.
 The house was built at a time when most other structures in the county were log or wood-frame.
-The house was built on Lake Avenue just north of Fort Fairmont and just south of the home of Chubb's sister and brother-in-law, Alta Chubb Cadwell and Alpha D. Cadwell.
+The house was built on Lake Avenue, just north of Fort Fairmont and just south of the home of Chubb's sister and brother-in-law, Alta Chubb Cadwell and Alpha D. Cadwell.
 Chubb named the street between the two houses Lottie Street in honor of his daughter.